 How Well Do the Metal Shelves Work?

 The magnets on the bases of my miniatures are strong neodymium (rare earth magnets).
 They are very strong for the small size.
-One thing however that makes them a bit flaky is if they don’t have good contact with the metal surface they are meant to attach to.
+However, if they don’t have good contact with the metal surface they are meant to attach to, it can be flaky.

 No problem here.
 The five metal trays that slot into the miniature carrying case are sturdy, smooth, and very flat.
 The magnetic bases of ALL of my models, e.g, Warhammer 40k, stuck very well to these metal trays.